HISTORY OF THE GARDEN

 Kilver Courts three and a half acre garden was created at the beginning of the 1900's by then owner Ernest Jardine (1859 - 1947).
 A progressive industrialist, Jardine ran a lace-making factory on the Kilver Court site and created the garden as a recreational space for his employees.
 Jardine's 'model factory' garden became known as 'Jardines Park' and was used as a place of recreation and relaxation for the busy, factory workforce.

 Find out more about Ernest Jardine below...

 By 1907, Jardine had employed 128 people and produced machinery for his lace-making business.
 The mill became a real community, with Ernest providing recreation rooms for his workers, as well as introducing a pub, the Ship Inn, to the site and even a school house for the workers' children to attend.
 The old school house (right) is today recognisable as the Mulberry Factory Outlet shop.
 At the back of the factory, Jardine restored the existing mill pond, transforming it into an ornamental lake with a small rowing boat for the employees.
 Fruit and vegetables were grown to provide lunchtime meals and allotments were created to encourage workers to grow their own food.

 The Showering Era, 1960s - 1990s

-The success of the new drink prompted massive expansion and Showering's acquired the Kilver Court buildings that sat alongside the River Sheppey to have as a production site.
+The success of the new drink prompted massive expansion and Showering's acquired the Kilver Court buildings, which sit alongside the River Sheppey, as an additional production site.

 Jardine's Park and mill, which were lying empty, were obtained during further expansion in the late 1950's.
-Francis Showering oversaw the landscaping of the gardens and in 1961 based his designs on the Chelsea Flower Show gold medal winning garden by Mr Whiteleg - who came himself to oversee the project.
+Francis Showering oversaw the landscaping of the gardens and, in 1961, based his designs on the Chelsea Flower Show gold medal winning garden by George Whiteleg - who came himself to oversee the project.